YoshiTheExplorer/cBounty/README.md

 https://multiplayer.d2fd4on7uwj4rx.amplifyapp.com

+Since this only accepts Base Sepolia ETH so far, please obtain the test tokens from https://portal.cdp.coinbase.com/products/faucet?projectId=098b1c5d-26bb-44a6-a823-7181ddb15977.

 Please feel free to notify me via email if you come across any noticeable issues or have any feedback.

 Thank you!

 p.s: The website will be running until 12/24

+()
 ---

 ## How It Was Built